vinsol-spree-contrib/spree_marketing/README.md

   ```
   This installer will also run installer for spree_events_tracker.

+  4. After installer runs, it will create a `config/spree_marketing.yml.example` which is to be converted into `config/spree_marketing.yml` with correct user credentials.

-  4. Restart your server if your server is running so that it can find assets properly.
+  5. Restart your server if your server is running so that it can find assets properly.

 Testing